data-suitability-assessment-tool/Data-Suitability-Assessment-Tool/README.md

-# Data Quality Assessment Tool
+# Data Quality Self Evaluation Tool

-This tool helps assess the quality and ethical aspects of data.
+The Data Quality Self Evaluation Tool is designed to assess the fitness-for-use of citizen-generated data in accordance with Statistics Canada's data ethics principles and quality dimensions.
+This tool is designed to improve reporting on the Sustainable Development Goals (SDGs) and assist in addressing data gaps.

 ## Development